Clear vs Black Lash Adhesive: Which Should You Use?

 Standard dark extension sets.
 For any set using black, dark brown, or very dark-colored extensions, black adhesive is the default.
 The bond blends seamlessly, the lash line looks defined, and the overall effect is polished and professional.

 Clients who skip eyeliner.
-The eyeliner effect from black adhesive is a genuine selling point.
 When the bond points along the lash line create a continuous dark line, many clients find they no longer need to apply eyeliner at all.
 This is especially valued by clients who want extensions specifically to simplify their routine.

 Photography and events.
 In photos and under professional lighting, defined lash lines photograph dramatically better.
 If a client is getting lashes for a wedding, photoshoot, or event, black adhesive delivers the most impact.